rudidude86/gura-lang.github.io/documents/Syntax.md

   and three Identifier expressions `x`, `y` and `z` as its arguments.
   It also owns a Block expression as its block element.

-If more than two callers are described in the same line, they have a leader-trailer relationship each other, in which the preceding caller is dubbed a leader and following one a trailer.
+If two or more callers are described in the same line, they have a leader-trailer relationship each other, in which the preceding caller is dubbed a leader and following one a trailer.
 A caller that acts as a leader is the owner of its trailing caller.

-Consider the following expression:
+Consider the following expressions:

 * `a() b()`